-comprised.
 Principal (£m) Total (£m) Average Rate (%)

 Borrowing

 Fixed Rate Funding PWLB 142.9

 Market (LOBO's) 24.5

 Other 0.3 167.7 3.90

+Veriable Deta Fundina DWI D 0.0

 Variable Rate Funding PWLB 0.0

-i diranig Market (LOBO's) 15.0
+Market (LOBO's) Temporary/ Other 15.0

-Temporary / Other 29.2 44.2 2.01
+29.2 44.2 2.02

-Total Borrowing . , 211.9 3.51
+Total Borrowing 211.9 3.51

-Total Investments

-In House-short term 238.9 1.89
+Total Investments In House-short term 223.1 1.90

 Long term 14.9 8.60

-Total Investments 253.8
+Total Investments 238.0

-Net Position 41.9
+Net Position 26.1

-The total investments figure includes monies invested on behalf of the North Eastern Local Enterprise Partnership for whom Sunderland City Council is the accountable body.
+^{}The total investments figure includes monies invested on behalf of the North Eastern Local Enterprise Partnership for whom Sunderland City Council is the accountable body.

-The Council currently has an excess of £41.9 million representing the difference between gross debt and total investments.
-However this position is expected to change over the next few years as the Council has to manage its finances with significantly less government funding.
-This could impact in the form of increased borrowing and reductions to reserves, with the result that the net borrowing position of the Council will increase.
+Currently there is an excess of £26.1 million representing the difference between gross debt and total investments.
+However this position is expected to change over the next few years as both the lead authority and the Authority have to manage their finances with significantly less government funding.
+This could impact in the form of increased borrowing and reductions to reserves, with the result that the net borrowing position will increase.